Terah: Occupation

 According to rabbinic literature Terah was a wicked (Numbers Rabbah 19:1; 19:33), idolatrous priest (Midrash HaGadol on Genesis 11:28) who manufactured idols (Eliyahu Rabbah 6, and Eliyahu Zuta 25).
 Abram, in opposition to his father's idol shop, smashed his father's idols and chased customers away.
-Terah then brought his unruly son before Nimrod, who threw him into a fiery furnace, yet Abram miraculously escaped (Genesis Rabba 38:13).
+Terah then brought his unruly son before Nimrod, who threw him into a fiery furnace, yet Abram miraculously escaped (Genesis Rabbah 38:13).
 The Zohar says that when God saved Abram from the furnace, Terah repented (Zohar Genesis 1:77b) and Rabbi Abba B. Kahana said that God assured Abram that his father Terah had a portion in the World to Come (Genesis Rabbah 30:4; 30:12).

-Rabbi Hiyya relates this account in the Genesis Rabba:
+Rabbi Hiyya relates this account in the Genesis Rabbah:

 Leader of the journey

 Terah is identified as the person who arranged and led the family to embark on a mysterious journey to Canaan.
 It is shrouded in mystery to Jewish scholars as to why Terah began the journey and as to why the journey ended prematurely.
-It is suggested that he was a man in search of a greater truth that could possibly be found in the familiar land of Canaan, and that it was Abram who picked up the torch to continue his father's quest, that Terah himself was unable to achieve.
+It is suggested that he was a man in search of a greater truth that could possibly be found in the land of Canaan, and that it was Abram who picked up the torch to continue his father's quest, that Terah himself was unable to achieve.